kevinbirch/kanabo/src/main/man/kanabo.1.md

   * [Bash][bash]
     Each result from the query will be printed on a separate line, with object key value pairs formatted for Bash.
 Sequences will be printed as space separated lists.
-Any string values with embedded whitepace will be wrapped with single quotes.
+Any string values with embedded whitespace will be wrapped with single quotes.

     ```bash